tsujigiri/axiom/README.md

 ### Internal Server Error

 To handle these yourself, you can implement a function named `error/1`.
-The argument is the `http_req` record, otherwise it works like the `handle` function, only with a default status code of 500.
+The argument is the `http_req` record, otherwise it works like your `Handler:handle/3` function.

 ## Streaming